-- 2. A liability is classified as current under one of the conditions below: - (a) The Company expects to settle the liability in normal operating cycle; - (b) The Company holds the liability primarily for the purpose of trading; - (c) The liability is due to be settled within twelve months after the reporting period; - (d) The Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting date.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.
+- 2. A liability is classified as current under one of the conditions below: - (a) The Company expects to settle the liability in normal operating cycle; - (b) The Company holds the liability primarily for the purpose of trading; - (c) The liability is due to be settled within twelve months after the reporting period; - (d) The Company does not have the right to defer settlement of the liability for at least twelve months after the reporting period.